 Visualizing mutual connections between selected members with the ability to isolate interactions.
 This change increased the ease of scanning by 70%.

-The People page brought everything about a member into one place; wallets, social accounts, tags, and activity. it;
+The People page brought everything about a member into one place: wallets, social accounts, tags, and activity. it;

 Members table with platform tags, activity graphs, and engagement status.
 Designed for quick scanning and bulk actions.